-Making sure you connect your advertising to the landing page that a customer lands on is important.
-To many ad and landing pages don’t show continuity and lose the customer before they even get started.
+Making sure you’ve connected your advertising to the landing page that a customer lands on is important.
+Too many ad to landing page journies fail to show continuity and lose the customer before they even get started.

-Use third-party endorsements to prove your legitimate.
-Examples of social proof are customer testimonials, social signals (how well received is your offering on public networks), number of customers, awards and of course customer reviews
+Use third-party endorsements to prove you’re legitimate.
+Examples of social proof are customer testimonials, social signals (how well received is your offering on public networks), number of customers, awards and of course, customer reviews.

 Have only one action you want someone to take.
 Don’t distract your potential customers with more than one goal or a dozen outbound links.
-If you build a landing page that covers everything above.
-Then you’ll position your SaaS brand to compete on a higher playing field and understand what make your customers ticks.
+If you build a landing page that covers everything above, then you’ll position your SaaS brand to compete on a higher playing field and understand what make your customers tick.

 Don’t Forget About Your Account Structure

 Lastly, whether you build an alpha beta account structure or go for single keywords ad groups (SKAG) is up for debate and really depends on what you already have in place.
 Both are valid options when you are building out an account.